Why does London need LOTI?

 By working together through LOTI, boroughs can:

-- Be supported by a central team and community that can provide expertise, advice and resources to get things done.
+- Be supported by a central team and community that provide expertise, advice, insight and resources to get things done.

-- Bring their combined knowledge, experience and people to support each other.
+- Bring their combined knowledge and experience to support each other.

-- Learn faster and deliver more for their residents at reduced cost and risk.
+- Accelerate their digital transformation journey, learning faster and delivering more for their residents at reduced cost and risk.

 Who’s part of LOTI?